-The accounting policies of the operating segments are the same as the Group's accounting policies describe in Note 2 to the financial statements.
-Segment results represent the profits earned by each segment without allocation of central administration costs, independent directors' fees, interest income, foreign exchange gains or losses and finance costs at corporate level.
+The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2.
+Segment profit represents the profits earned by each segment without allocation of central administration costs, independent directors' fees, interest income, foreign exchange gains or losses and finance costs at corporate level.
+This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.